What Is Sales Tracking? 5 Steps to Track Sales + Which Metrics Matter

 3. Sales goal tracking

 Reaching your goals doesn’t happen by chance.
-If you’re not tracking your progress, it’s going to be much harder to see whether or not you’ll make it until the very last moment.
+If you’re not tracking your progress, it will be much harder to see whether or not you’ll make it until the very last moment.

 If you feel like you’re always pushing desperately to make sales at the end of every quarter, sales goal tracking will help you take a more balanced approach.